We Tested 2025’s Best Bug Zappers for Indoor and Outdoor Insect Control

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-When deterrent sprays and citronella torches aren’t enough to rid your outdoor oasis from flying pests, bug zappers can help get the job done.
-With a pest-free outdoor area, you’re free to enjoy your space fully, whether you want to tend to your garden, relax outside with a book, or throw a party.
+When deterrent sprays and citronella torches aren’t enough to rid your outdoor oasis of flying pests, bug zappers can help get the job done.
+With fewer buzzes in your ears and bites on your arms, you can enjoy your yard—whether you’re tending to your garden, relaxing outside with a book, or hosting a party.

-We know everything from flies to those miserable mosquitoes can damper summer fun, so we tested six top-rated bug zappers to which ones were most effective at cutting down on insects.
-We liked the Flowtron BK40DK 1-Acre Electronic Insect Killer for its exceptional effectiveness and simple setup.
+We know everything from flies to miserable mosquitoes can dampen summer fun, so we tested six top-rated bug zappers to determine which ones were most effective at killing insects.
+Our top pick is the Flowtron BK40DK 1-Acre Electronic Insect Killer for its powerful performance and simple setup.

-Keep reading to see what else we discovered during our tests and find out why we think these are the best bug zappers on the market.
+Keep reading to see what else we discovered during our tests and why we think these are the best bug zappers on the market.

 1. BEST OVERALL: Flowtron BK40DK 1-Acre Electronic Insect Killer